-Richard T. Ritenbaugh: Of all the disciples of Jesus Christ, the one that we usually consider to have the most personality is Simon Peter.
-This opinion may merely be the result of the fact that no other disciple's words and actions are so often recorded in Scripture ...
+Of all the disciples, the one that we usually consider to have the most personality is Simon Peter.
+No other disciple's words and actions are so often recorded.

-Jesus Christ's miracle of feeding the five thousand people who had assembled to hear His message is the only miracle that all four gospels record.
-Martin Collins explains how Jesus used the circumstances to teach His disciples lessons that they would be able to use in their ministries after His death.
+Christ's miracle of feeding the 5,000 is the only miracle that all four gospels record.
+Jesus used the circumstances to teach His disciples lessons for after His death.